Last Updated on October 31, 2020 by worldoftravelswithkids

 A great Fiji Resort for your Fiji family holiday.
 The Sheraton Fiji Resort Denarau offers cots and playpens for families upon request.
 They also can arrange babysitting services.
 They too have a kid’s club and a great lagoon-style pool, perfect for families.

 Westin Denarau Island is another great Fiji hotel for babies and toddlers.
 They offer many of the activities and features of the hotels listed above, including a kid’s club.
 In addition to regular rooms, The Westin also offers villa accommodations with a kitchenette.
 These are perfect for families with children wanting to self-cater.
+This is a great resort when traveling to Fiji with a toddler.

-What About Fiji With Teens
+What About Fiji With Teens?

 There are enough adventure activities on Fiji that should keep your teenager excited and interested.
 As much of the best Fiji Accommodation is resort-based, it means that the teen is contained within the resort area, but still safe and not able to get out into big cities.
 With many adventure activities on both the islands and the Mainland of Fiji, there is plenty to keep teenagers occupied in Fiji.
 Our post Things to do in Fiji covers a section on Fiji with teenagers.